Swire: Swire Properties

-Swire Pacific Offshore Holdings Limited (SPO)

-Swire Pacific Offshore Holdings Limited (SPO), a wholly owned subsidiary of Swire Pacific, supplies chartered vessels that support the offshore oil and gas industry worldwide.
-It owns a fleet of 69 offshore vessels.

-Tidewater entered into a definitive agreement to acquire all of the outstanding shares of Swire Pacific Offshore (SPO), a subsidiary of Swire Pacific Limited, for approximately $190 million in early March 2022.
-Tidewater announced the completion of its acquisition of Swire Pacific Offshore on Friday 22 April 2022.

-The China Navigation Company
+Swire Resources

+Swire Resources is a Hong Kong retail company specializing in sports apparel, swimwear, and footwear.

+The company is the Hong Kong distributor for several major international brands, including Aldo, Arena, Columbia Sportswear, Crocs, Rockport, and Speedo.

+Swire Shipping

-The China Navigation Company is the deep-sea shipping arm of John Swire & Sons Ltd.
+Swire Shipping is the wholly owned shipping arm of John Swire & Sons Limited, headquartered in Singapore.
+It operates shipping agencies for its liner shipping trades.

+The company has a 67% shareholding in Quadrant Pacific of New Zealand that provides third-party agency services to the forestry and oil industries, as well as husbandry services.

+Swire Bulk

+Swire Bulk is a company that is in HK.

+Steamships Trading Company

+Steamships Trading Company is a diversified leader in shipping, transport, property and commercial operation in Papua New Guinea.

+The company has a 70% shareholding in Consort Express Lines, a leading provider of coastal and river shipping services in Papua New Guinea.
+Its liner trades service 17 ports in Papua New Guinea and the company also provides project charters.

+The company has a 100% shareholding in Pacific Towing, which has a harbor towing, offshore support and salvage operation that owns and operates 12 tugs and nine line boats across seven ports in Papua New Guinea.

 John Swire and Sons (Green Investments) Ltd

 John Swire & Sons (Green Investments) Ltd has acquired Scottish biodiesel producer Argent Energy.
 Argent Energy pioneered large scale commercial biodiesel production in the UK when it started production at its plant near Motherwell in Scotland in 2005.
 The firm makes its road fuel by recycling wastes and residues from other industries – specifically used cooking oil which is a waste from the food industry, tallow from the meat industry, and sewer grease.

-The acquisition in 2013 for an undisclosed sum sees the firm remain in private ownership and it will continue to operate independently.
-It employs 300 people.
-As of 2018, Argent Energy has expanded into Ellesmere Port, UK with a Biodiesel Refinery, Pre-Treatment Plant and Oil Terminal.
-Argent Energy also acquired a Biodiesel Refinery in Amsterdam in November 2018.

-Swire Energy Services

-Established in 1979, Swire Energy Services is the world's largest supplier of specialist offshore cargo carrying units to the global energy industry and is a leading supplier of modular systems, offshore aviation services and fluid management.

-Coca-Cola bottling licence
+Swire Coca-Cola

 Swire is an anchor bottler in the Coca-Cola System.
-It is the bottler of Coca-Cola and its related products in Hong Kong, Taiwan and most of China, as well as parts of 13 states in the United States, mainly the mountain west region.
-This territory represents a population of 420 million people.
+It is the bottler of Coca-Cola and its related products in 11 provinces and the Shanghai Municipality in Mainland China, Hong Kong, Taiwan, Cambodia, Vietnam, and 13 states in the western United States.
+This territory represents a population of 780 million people.

-In October 2011, Swire Beverages exercised its monopoly to increase the price of Coca-Cola when it was found that the 759 Store, a Hong Kong chain store selling groceries, was selling below its suggested retail price.